yagnesh97/facebook-graph-api-automation/README.md

   "expires_in": 5183944            //The number of seconds until the token expires }
 ```
-Now in **fb-app.json** copy this reponse and replace **{long-lived-user-access-token}** with the your current Long-Lived Token.
+Now in **fb-app.json**, copy this reponse and replace **{long-lived-user-access-token}** with your current Long-Lived Token.

 Don't forget to remove comments.

 **If you don't know how to generate Long-Lived Token for the first time.
 [Click Me](https://developers.facebook.com/tools/debug/accesstoken/)!**

-Paste your existing token which you might have generated while testing and click on Debug.
+Paste your existing token which you might have generated while testing and then click on Debug button.

 Click **Extend Access Token**.